Skip to main content

 Applicants can apply online at myBenefits or in person at a local DSS or HRA office.

-New Simplified SNAP-Only Application for Seniors and People with Disabilities
+Simplified SNAP-Only Application for Seniors and People with Disabilities

-NYS recently introduced this simplified application as part of a larger effort, known as the Elderly Simplified Application Project (ESAP), to simplify the SNAP application/recertification process for these vulnerable populations.
+NYS introduced this simplified application as part of a larger effort, known as the Elderly Simplified Application Project (ESAP), to simplify the SNAP application/recertification process for these vulnerable populations.
 Learn more

 Need help?
 Our Nutrition Outreach & Education Program (NOEP) Coordinators help people apply for SNAP.
 Located across NYS, we offer: